koendv/arm_can_tool/doc/DEVELOPER.md

 On attach, `adi.c` walks the Arm CoreSight ROM.
 If MTB is present, MTB base address is stored in `ap->mtb_base`.
 SRAM base is read from the MTB BASE register on first use and stored in `ap->mtb_sram`. `cortexm_mtb_fixup()` overrides `ap->mtb_base` and/or `ap->mtb_sram` for chips where the ROM table or BASE register is wrong (LPC84x).

 `monitor mtb status` and `monitor mtb dump` only read. `mon mtb size` writes: stops tracing, writes all ones to register MTB POSITION to measure maximum buffer size (DDI 0486B, B.1), then restores POSITION and tracing.
 On restore failure, tracing is left off.

+MTB could be extended to sample the trace buffer while the target is running, and provide a display of most active addresses, similar to "mon swo top".

 ---